ILA-ICML19/ila/README.md

 python all_in_one.py
 ```

+# Visualization

-Use proc_data.ipynb to visualize result.
+The all_in_one.py will generate a csv file (imagenet_result.csv or result.csv); feed its filename to the proc_data.ipynb to visualize result.